 I chose the WRX because of the World Rally Blue color and overall sportiness.
 World Rally Blue was only available on the WRX.
 Compared to the base model this car has sporty brakes, taller gearing, faster steering rate, and upgraded suspension.
 In order to have a car with these features (particularly the color) it is far more cost effective to start with the more expensive car and sell the very desirable turbocharged engine, than to upgrade a base model car.

 In terms of the goals, this project is a great success.
 There has been tremendous interest in the car which has lead to quite a few interesting conversations and friendships.

 AC induction motors that are available in the conversion market have the main benefit of regenerative braking, but they cost more and make less power than DC motors.

 The table below shows the yearly savings, which varies with the cost of gasoline.
-This savings includes averaged 10-year maintenance cost of ownership items specific to gas engines such as oil changes, air filters, coolant flushing, timing belt.
+The maintenace cost is the yearly average for 10-year cost of ownership items such as oil changes, air filters, coolant flushing, timing belt.

 With AC motors capable of regenerative braking, there is additional savings in reduced need for brake service.